Last Updated: September 2, 2023

 What Types of Physicians and Specialties Does a Neurosurgeon Commonly Interact With?

 On a day-to-day basis, neurosurgeons consult various physicians from other fields, such as radiologists whilst interpreting challenging brain or spine scans, neurologists whilst managing a disease that has surgical and medical implications, and palliative care physicians whilst managing a terminally ill patient.

 Moreover, in the operating room, neurosurgeons work closely with ear, nose, and throat (ENT) surgeons to approach tumors of the skull-base region.
-They also work with plastic surgeons to tackle complex wound closures, and with general surgeons to manage traumatic brain injury and to gain surgical access to the anterior part of the spine through the chest or abdomen.
+They also work with plastic surgeons to tackle complex wound closures, and with general surgeons to gain surgical access to the anterior part of the spine through the chest or abdomen.

 What Types of Diseases Are Treated by General Neurosurgeons?